Select Page

 Sardinia is one of Europe’s last great island adventures.

-Similar in size to its nearby neighbor Sicily, Sardinia is a large Italian island in the Mediterranean Sea known for its stunning blue-green crystal clear waters, white sand beaches, medieval villages, authentic customs and even a touch of jet-set lifestyle.
-Our 10-Day Sardinia Photo Tour & Cultural Adventure takes us through this land which has nearly 1,243 miles (2000 km) of coastline and a mountainous interior.
+Similar in size to nearby Sicily, Sardinia is a large island in the heart of the Mediterranean Sea known for its dazzling blue-green waters, white sand beaches, medieval villages, authentic traditions, and a touch of glamorous jet-set lifestyle.
+Our 10-Day photo tour and cultural adventure will take us across this remarkable island, which boasts nearly 1,243 miles (2,000 kms) of coastline along with a rugged and mountainous interior; an extraordinary landscape filled with unforgettable photographic opportunities.

-This adventure is designed not only to guide you to the most photogenic locations carefully planned for the best light, but to aid you in mentally visualizing a scene before capturing the decisive moment.
-Our aim is to raise your awareness and spark your creativity so that you not only go home with images to be proud of, but use your new found skills to improve and expand your photographic technique in general.
-Apart from the technical aspect of learning your camera settings and capabilities, you will learn how to turn an ordinary image into an extraordinary image by using your own creativity.
+This adventure is designed not only to guide you to Sardinia’s most photogenic locations, carefully timed for the best light, but also to help you visualize a scene before capturing the decisive moment.
+Our goal is to heighten your awareness and spark creativity so you return home with images you’re proud of and with new skills that elevate your photography.
+Beyond mastering camera settings and technical fundamentals, you’ll learn how creativity, composition, and light can transform an ordinary photograph into something extraordinary.

-This adventure is designed not only to guide you to the most photogenic locations carefully planned for the best light, but to aid you in mentally visualizing a scene before capturing the decisive moment.
-Our aim is to raise your awareness and spark your creativity so that you not only go home with images to be proud of, but use your new found skills to improve and expand your photographic technique in general.
-Apart from the technical aspect of learning your camera settings and capabilities, you will learn how to turn an ordinary image into an extraordinary image by using your own creativity.
+This adventure is designed not only to guide you to Sardinia’s most photogenic locations, carefully timed for the best light, but also to help you visualize a scene before capturing the decisive moment.
+Our goal is to heighten your awareness and spark creativity so you return home with images you’re proud of and with new skills that elevate your photography.
+Beyond mastering camera settings and technical fundamentals, you’ll learn how creativity, composition, and light can transform an ordinary photograph into something extraordinary.

 Group Size